What is Financial Abuse?

 So what does financial abuse look like?

-Not letting you work
+Not letting

 This is when the abuser guilts and manipulates the victim into either quitting their job or not applying for a job.
 This can appear as accusatory statements, such as accusing the victim of cheating every time they leave for work, or weaponised incompetence so that the victim feels they have no other choice but to stay home.